BritishGeologicalSurvey/stratigraph/README.md

 Display source of data alongside the graph, highlight the matched term in the free text (similar to the text mining work).

-?Feedback mechanism for individual matches from free text
+Feedback mechanism for individual matches from free text

 Editing of aggregated graph data, save to new graph, include provenance of nodes and edges

-?Save graph as dot, csv, ttl, ttl using Loop GSO
+Save graph as dot, csv, ttl, ttl using Loop GSO

 ## Contributors